The Directors have pleasure in presenting the Annual Report of the

 As a part of preventive vigilance exercise Zones are undertaking

 vigilance inspection of Branches, which has helped in detecting the

 The Bank has put in place a Compliance Policy, based on the guidelines

 force from time to time.
 The issues relating to regulatory / statutory

 compliances are addressed appropriately.
-The status of compliance is
+Submission of various

-3.10 Marketing ACY- Publicity
+3.10 Marketing & Publicity:

 With a view to publicize Bank''s various products and also brand image

-coupled with corporate social responsibilities, Bank has sponsored
+coupled with Corporate Social Responsibilities, Bank has sponsored

-3.11 Citizen''s Charter
+3.11 Citizen''s Charter: